jub77/grafikon/README.md

 - `${default:variable:default-string}` - if variable is an empty string, it uses default value

 Variable can have fields (`${type.abbr}`) or index (`${stations[1]}` - first, last or number).

+## Distances Between Stations

+Distances between station are measured from and to center of stations.
+The length of the station is a separate value and is not included in the measurement.